The Lantern: Publication

 The Lantern is a laboratory paper that is put together daily by students in the newsroom of the Journalism Building.
-There are 23 paid student editors and assistant editors who change after completion of two academic semesters.
+There are 29 paid student editors and assistant editors, including print, photo and video editors, who change after completion of two academic semesters.
 Student reporters, most of whom contribute through the Lantern practicum class, are not paid.

 The current faculty adviser for The Lantern is Spencer Hunt, a former reporter at the Columbus Dispatch and Cincinnati Enquirer.

 The Lantern publishes all of its news on its website.
 Visitors may also view print editions of the paper, made available by Issuu.

 In addition to the stories in print, the website includes a multimedia section for photo slide shows, videos and a weekly video webcast.
 Sports and Arts & Life podcasts are also posted on the website.

 Sections of The Lantern include Campus, Sports, and Arts and Life.

 Awards

 In 2011, The Lantern won the "General Excellence" award from the Ohio Newspaper Association (current-day Ohio News Media Association), deeming it the top collegiate newspaper in the state of Ohio.
 The Lantern's seven wins in the categories of editorial writing, sports coverage, headline writing, photojournalism, design, best newspaper website and news coverage combined to give the newspaper the General Excellence award.

 The Lantern also won "Best College Daily Newspaper" in Ohio by the Ohio chapter of the Society of Professional Journalists in 2011.